José M. de Areilza: Career

 José M. de Areilza begun his academic career at Universidad San Pablo CEU, Madrid, where he taught European Union Law between 1994 and 1996.
-That year he was appointed Advisor on European and North-American affairs at the Spanish Prime Minister's Office, where he worked four years with Prime Minister José María Aznar.
+That year, he was appointed Advisor on European and North American affairs at the Spanish Prime Minister's Office, where he worked with Prime Minister José María Aznar for four years.

 In 2000 he became Director of Legal Studies at Instituto de Empresa (IE) Business School.
-In 2002 he was appointed Vice Dean of IE Business School and in 2008 first Dean of the new IE Law School.
-The European Commission awarded him a Jean Monnet Chair in 2007 and in 2009 he became President of the IE University-Jean Monnet Center for European Studies.
+In 2002, he was appointed Vice Dean of IE Business School and, in 2008, first Dean of the new IE Law School.
+The European Commission awarded him a Jean Monnet Chair in 2007, and in 2009, he became President of the IE University-Jean Monnet Center for European Studies.